-As anticipated, stocks and bonds are highly disequalizing.
-This may reflect that ownership of these types of assets is highly concentrated at the top and that richer households have access to a higher rate of return on financial assets.
-The return on stocks increased during the post QE period for the upper quantiles.
+As expected, equity and bond ownership are highly disequalizing.
+This reflects the fact that ownership of these types of assets is highly concentrated at the top.
+The return on equities increased during the post QE period for the upper quantiles.
 This increase was most pronounced for the 90th and above quantiles.
-Curiously, despite the consensus in the empirical literature that QE boosted bond prices, the return on directly held bonds was essentially flat over the two periods and actually decreased mildly.
+Curiously, despite the consensus in the empirical literature that QE boosted bond prices, the return on directly held bonds was essentially flat over the two periods and actually decreased mildly in the middle of the distribution.
 One possible explanation for this result is that bond ownership impacts household income through interest revenue and not through capital gains.
 As a result, households would not benefit from increases in bond prices.
-In contrast, the return on bond-based mutual funds increased for most quantiles except for the 99th.

-The RIF regression results also suggest that mortgage refinancing, as anticipated, is associated with higher household net income, and this holds across all quantiles.
+The RIF regression results also suggest that mortgage refinancing, as anticipated, is associated with higher household net income, and this holds across most quantiles.
 Nevertheless, mortgage refinancing appears to be regressive, with a much greater impact near the top of the net income distribution.
 This implies that even if poor households in need of refinancing gain access to credit, they may not receive as favorable terms as those received by richer households.
-The coefficients for refinancing also increase during the post QE period for nearly every quantile, which is consistent with the fall in interest rates brought on by QE.
-The only exception is the 99th quantile, where the coefficients for refinancing actually fell by a substantial amount.
-This decrease in the return to refinancing for the very rich is paradoxical and it is not clear a priori if the large returns observed during the pre QE period were unusually high compared to some "normal" benchmark.
+The coefficients for refinancing also increase during the post QE period for middle quantiles, which is consistent with the fall in interest rates brought on by QE.

 To assess the actual quantitative contributions of each channel on inequality, we now turn to the detailed decomposition results.
-Recall that the point of this exercise is to decompose the overall estimated change in a distributional statistic into a component explained by the change in levels of the independent variables, and a second "unexplained" component due to the change in the coefficients.
+Recall that the point of this exercise is to decompose the overall estimated change in a distributional statistic into a component explained by the change in levels of the independent variables, and a second component due to the change in the coefficients.
 Also, note that in the case of financial assets, the coefficients component can be interpreted as the contribution of changes in the rate of return on financial assets.
-Thus, the unexplained component of STOCK is the contribution of rising stock prices on net income via capital gains.
+Thus, for example, the coefficients component of equities is the contribution of rising stock prices on net income via capital gains.